-As "time-based media” — a term that encompasses film, video, audio, and computer-based work—have grown in prominence and scope within the art world, they have presented a variety of challenges to the established procedures at cultural institutions for the collection, preservation, and exhibition of art.
+As "time-based media"—encompassing film, video, audio, and computer-based work—have grown in prominence and scope within the art world, they have presented a variety of challenges to the established procedures for the collection, preservation, and exhibition of art.
 These media exist on a cutting edge that cuts both ways: the same characteristics that place time-based media at the vanguard of art practice also risk relegating those works to a liminal position in our museums and archives.
 We categorize these works as "misfits" (not derogatorily, but proudly) to express their incompatibility with the fine art tradition that still prevails in museums, and to suggest the potential in these works to force art institutions to evolve and grow.

 The 2013 iteration of Misfits presented a broad survey of the current state of the field.
 It sought out the sites where time-based media resides—from well-established museums to independent projects, from physical galleries to digital spaces—with an eye toward innovative approaches.
 Misfits 2015 will focus more specifically on time-based media’s institutional support networks of the past, present, and future: the ways in which the creators, curators, and conservators of "misfit" works have historically intersected and how they might now band together to ensure ongoing access.
 Drawing on CMOA’s own history as a significant catalyst in the institutionalization of time-based media during the 1970s—as a nexus of avant-garde film practice and presentation, and as pioneering publisher of The Film and Video Makers Travel Sheet—Misfits 2015 will focus on the contexts in which time-based collections were formed and explore the potential of a coordinated and sustainable preservation model for time-based works.